cgreenhalgh/losing-her-voice/local-server/README.md

     at TCP.onread (net.js:622:25) errno: 'ECONNRESET', code: 'ECONNRESET', syscall: 'read' }
 error getting feedback from lhva:feedback:v5: Redis connection lost and command aborted.
 It might have been processed.
 ```
+- [ ] log all actions
 - [ ] applescipt to open and resize CEF?!

+probably not:
 - [ ] persist items & performance across server restart?!
 - [ ] send OSC?
 - [ ] prune items in live view? (performance)